 A manual published by the American Boat and Yacht Council that provides generally applicable technical practices and engineering standards for small vessels.
 These standards and practices are voluntary for the general public.
 Those standards within this manual that are applicable to Houseboats will be required by the Agency.
 The Agency keeps a current (continuously updated) copy of this manual at its headquarters.
-This
+This manual is available for Houseboat Permit Holder reference.

-Any compartment on a Houseboat containing only temporarily stored items and no permanently installed mechanically operated, fuel powered, electrical or battery powered devices, appliances and / or batteries.
+Storage Compartments Any compartment on a Houseboat containing only temporarily stored items and no permanently installed mechanically operated, fuel powered, electrical or battery powered devices, appliances and / or batteries.

-Unattended

-Any Personal property that has not been watched, maintained, checked on or operated by the owner or authorized operator within a specific time period established by the Agency.
+Unattended Any Personal property that has not been watched, maintained, checked on or operated by the owner or authorized operator within a specific time period established by the Agency.